Generative AI Testing

 3. The underlying models are changing all the time.
 Even if there’s no change to your agents, the LLM you’re using could cause regressions.

-Fortunately, QA Wolf has developed several novel techniques for testing generative AI applications and features, using a mix of AI and strict determinism to ensure the consistency of results while keeping token usage from repetitive testing to a minimum.
+Fortunately, QA Wolf provides testers with several novel techniques for testing generative AI applications and features, using a mix of AI and strict determinism to ensure the consistency of results while keeping token usage from repetitive testing to a minimum.

 How it’s done

-Our testing techniques depend on the goals you have for your app and the type of output it responds with (text, artwork, or DOM-less canvas elements).
+The testing approach is determined by the goals you have for your app and the type of output it responds with (text, artwork, or DOM-less canvas elements).

 ➔ Deductive assertions